heidricha/git-doc/README.md

   - snapshot based
   - branch/merge model

+## Basics, terminology

+A "git repository" is set of filesystem snapshots and their earlier states back to the initial state. only files that has been changed since the previous snapshot are stored.

+A "working copy" is a local filesystem / folder.
+Contains a (possibly modified) snapshot from the repository.
-git repositorys history is a web of filesystem snapshots, or a single rooted directed graph where the nodes are the commits/snapshots, there is only a single root and every node is connected to its ancestors (maybe more) but the root itself (which has no ancestor)

-each commit is identified by a hash
+git repositories' history is a web of filesystem snapshots, it's a single rooted (root is the initial snapshot, or commit) directed graph where the nodes are the commits/snapshots, and the edges are the "ancestor is" relations.
+Each commit is identified by a hash.

+There is only a single root and every node is connected to its ancestors but the root itself (which has no ancestor).

+Branches are parallel ways in the graph.
+Branches can be named or implicite.

-labels can be assigned to commits, called TAGs
+TAGs are simply labels, or names, that can be assigned to commits.

-there is at least one "end" node at the end of all distinct pathes - called branch.
-Every branch is identified a special TAG (HEAD) labelling the lead commit of the branch.
+Every branch has a special TAG (HEAD) labelling the latest commit of the branch.

+## Working with git

+Phases:
+  - local operations:
+    - local change: by editing the files of the working copy
+    - stage: by adding changed files to a temporary inged (called "index", or "staging area")
+    - commit: creating a snapshot of the lately staged changes with a comment
+  - remote operations:
+    - clone: create a local copy from a remote repository usually with working copy
+    - push: uploading a local sequence of commits
+    - pull: download ("fetch") and apply ("merge") a sequence of commits from a remote repository over the local one

 ## Install
   - linux